Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Abstract

 \section{Abstract}

 Deep Neural Networks(DNNs) require huge GPU memory when training on modern image/video databases.
-Unfortunately, the GPU memory in off-the-shelf devices is always finite, which limits the image resolutions and batch sizes that could be used for better DNN performance.
-In this paper, we propose a novel training approach, called Re-forwarding, that substantially reduces memory usage in training.
-Our approach automatically finds a subset of vertices in a DNN computation graph, and stores tensors only at these vertices during the first forward.
-During backward, extra local forwards (called the Re-forwarding operations) are conducted to compute the missing tensors.
-The total training memory cost becomes the sum of (1) the memory cost of the subset of vertices and (2) the maximum memory cost of local forwards.
-Re-forwarding trades time overheads for memory costs and does not compromise any performance in testing.
-We present theories and algorithms that achieve optimal memory solutions on DNNs with both linear and arbitrary computation graphs.
-Experiments show that Re-forwarding cuts down up-to 80\% of training memory with a moderate time overhead (around 40\%) on popular DNNs such as Alexnet, VGG, ResNet, Densenet and Inception net.
+Unfortunately, the GPU memory is physically finite, which limits the image resolutions and batch sizes that could be used in training for better DNN performance.
+Unlike solutions that require physically upgrade GPUs, the Gradient CheckPointing(GCP) training trades computation for more memory beyond existing GPU hardware.
+GCP only stores a subset of intermediate tensors, called Gradient Checkpoints (GCs), during forward.
+Then during backward, extra local forwards are conducted to compute the missing tensors.
+The total training memory cost becomes the sum of (1) the memory cost of the gradient checkpoints and (2) the maximum memory cost of local forwards.
+To achieve maximal memory cut-offs, one needs optimal algorithms to select GCs.
+Existing GCP approaches rely on either manual input of GCs or heuristics-based GC search on Linear Computation Graphs (LCGs), and cannot apply to Arbitrary Computation Graphs(ACGs).
+In this paper, we present theories and optimal algorithms on GC selection that, for the first time, are applicable to ACGs and achieve the maximal memory cut-offs.
+Extensive experiments show that our approach not only outperforms existing approaches (only applicable on LCGs), and is applicable to a vast family of LCG and ACG networks, such as Alexnet, VGG, ResNet, Densenet, Inception Net and highly complicated DNNs by Network Architecture Search.
+Our work enables GCP training on ACGs, and cuts off up-to 80\% of training memory\footnote{Cutting off 80\% of training memory means one can double the input image size or quadruple the batch size on the same GPUs.} with a moderate time overhead ($\sim$ 30\%-50\%).
+Codes are available\footnote{ \href{https://github.com/lordfjw/OptimalGradCheckpointing}{https://github.com/lordfjw/OptimalGradCheckpointing}}.